 Private student loan certification is often a required step for funds to be disbursed by a lender to your school.
 This is intended to protect student borrowers by ensuring that they’re informed about their federal financial aid options and the school’s cost of attendance when taking out private student loans.

-With school-certified private student loans, borrowers fill out and sign a Private Education Loan Applicant Self-Certification form after receiving loan approval.
+As part of the private student loan process, borrowers must complete a Private Education Loan Applicant Self-Certification form before funds can be disbursed.
 This form provides lenders with a student’s enrollment information and any financial assistance they’ve received, such as grants or scholarships.

-Next, lenders send the private student loan information to the school for certification.
-Schools are responsible for confirming that students are enrolled and that the loan amount does not exceed the cost of attendance: tuition, fees, books, living expenses, transportation costs, and dependent care (if needed).
-If this information checks out, the certification moves forward and the loan funds will be disbursed without any further action required by students.
+Lenders send the private student loan information to the school for certification.
+Schools are responsible for confirming that students are enrolled and that the loan amount does not exceed the cost of attendance, including tuition, fees, books, living expenses, transportation costs, and dependent care (if needed).
+If this information is verified, the certification proceeds, and the loan funds will be disbursed without any further action required by students.

 When the student loan certification is complete, borrowers receive a final loan disclosure from their lender.
 This indicates the loan amount, which could be adjusted by the school if the requested funds exceed the total cost of attendance.
-Borrowers are then offered a three-day waiting period after receiving the final disclosure, known as the right-to-cancel period, to cancel the loan with no penalty.
+Borrowers are then offered a waiting period of three business days after receiving the final disclosure, known as the right-to-cancel period, to cancel the loan with no penalty.

-Do private loans go directly to the school or student?
-With school-certified loans, the lender disburses loan funds directly to the school.
+With school-certified private student loans, the lender disburses loan funds directly to the school.

 Recommended: Student Loan Basics